[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 More details: SP: Small hubdynamo: PD-8 and SD-8

-Tested: Prototype received on 4 May 2011, tests delayed due to circumstances, started late July 2011.
+Tested: Test sample received on 4 May 2011, tests delayed due to circumstances, started late July 2011.

 Doesn't make noise, works only on cassette rear hubs for use with rim brakes, no vibrations, a very nice alternative to a dynamo hub.
-Headlamps give about the same brightness as with a dynamo hub from ca. 22-25 km/h.
+It's a bit heavy and headlamps give about the same brightness as with a dynamo hub only from ca. 22-25 km/h.
 The main disadvantage is the low power at low speeds of ca. 5-10 km/h.

 More details: Sunup ds generator